BEKKAMSHIVA/-Bank-Customer-Churn-Prediction-Using-Deep-Learning-TensorFlow-Keras-ANN-/README.md

 Key metrics (precision, recall) highlight performance on the minority class (churned customers).

-Example prediction on a sample customer demonstrates practical usage.
+A sample customer prediction effectively demonstrates the practical application of the model.

-After checking the results the F1-score is low so, i checked the classed in the target variable so the class is imbalances.
+After evaluating the results, the F1-score was found to be low.
+Upon further analysis of the target variable, an imbalance in class distribution was identified.

-By using the SMOOTH technique the feature is balanced.
+By applying the SMOTE technique, the class distribution was balanced.

-Now the whole process is repeted again with the same ANN structed.
+The entire process was then repeated using the same ANN structure.

-now F1-score is also balanced.
+As a result, the F1-score improved, indicating a more balanced model performance.

 # Benefits of SMOTE:
 Improved recall for the minority class (churned customers).